venkata14/dmel-nonb/README.md

 # dmel-nonb

+Fill in the `FULL_PATH` in split_file.sh in tools folder and the extract_ipds_from... put the ref genome in the refs folder

 This repository has all the code for the paper "Enrichment of non-B-form DNA at *D. melanogaster* centromeres"

+Generating Controls
+---

+In the `analysis` folder run the `gen_controls.ah` and `fill_controls.sh` to create the controls.
+You must first rin `init_setup.sh` to initialize the centromere folders before you can generate the controls.

 Preperation for Dyad Symmetry
 ---